aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 If one side unlocks chat, both sides can send text in that Match.

-Chat unlock does not expire in MVP.
+Chat unlock may expire according to configured `FeatureUnlock.expires_at`, and access also ends when the Match closes or the unlock is revoked.

 ### Payment audit